UV Critics Sizzling Over Bacon?

 Bronzer lotions come in two types; immediate or delayed.
 Bronzers are great because they combine DHA and active ingredients like black walnut and other extracts to give instant dark results that continue to develop after tanning, making your tan long-lasting.
 The trick to bronzing lotions is to make sure that your tan is even; we suggest you apply it in circular motions and to wash your hands straight after you've applied the lotion!

 3. Tingle lotions

 Tingle lotions are the perfect lotions for advanced tanners.
 Regular tanners know that if you've been tanning for a while, there is a possibility that you may reach a tanning plateau.
 This is because your skin becomes accustomed to the products and builds up resistance to them.
 This is where tingle lotions come in.
-Tingle lotions accelerate results by stimulating the skin, causing blood to be raised to the surface of the skin to boost the effect that UV rays have.
+Tingle lotions accelerate results by stimulating the skin, causing blood to be raised to the surface of the skin to boost the effV rays have.
 As a result, your skin reddens and becomes irritated – almost like a sunburn.
 The redness only lasts for roughly an hour but should fade quickly after that.
-It is one of the only ways to break through the tanning plateau for advanced tanners.
+It is one of the only ways to break through the tanning plateau for advanced tanners. ect that U

 It is not recommended that beginners or tanners with sensitive skin use tingle lotions as they are likely to feel uncomfortable from the reddening and heating effects.
 Prior to using for the first time test on inner arm.
 Do not apply to sensitive body areas or the face.